 - 2 cups vegetable stock

-- 1 tbsp canned chipotle plus 1 tbsp adobo juices
+- 1 tablespoon canned chipotle plus 1 tablespoon adobo juices

 - 1 bay leaf